 - What should I consider if I take the internship during term time?

 You should consider your study load and class schedule of the designated semester.
 Unless prescribed in an approved study plan, students who carry a study load over 15 units would NOT be recommended to undertake the internship in that semester.

-No matter you are going to take credit or non-credit bearing internship, you must indicate the total number of units to be enrolled in the semester when submitting the Internship Application.
-Besides, students should submit their internship plan with class schedule to the Office of Off-Campus Learning, Faculty of Social Sciences before the start of the semester.
+You must indicate the total number of units to be enrolled in the semester when submitting the Internship Application.
+Besides, students should submit their internship plan with class schedule to the Office of Off-Campus Learning, Faculty of Social Sciences for course registration use.

 - What should I do if I wish take the internship and enrol for more than 15 units in a semester?